 The Society invites a scientist of prominence each year usually to deliver a lecture before the students, faculty, and local members of the medical profession.
-In 1936 this lecturer was Dr. David Barr, Professor of Medicine at Washington University, St. Louis.
+In 1937 the lecturer was Dr. Walter C. Alvarez, Mayo Clinic, Rochester, Minnesota.

 ALUMNI MEMORIAL HALL